Synthetics Overview

 Adding Test Credits

 If your organization's test credit balance drops below zero a notification will appear on some of the pages in the Synthetics section of the Kentik portal.
 Your currently running tests will not be paused or deleted, and your organization will not be automatically charged.
 You will, however, be unable to resume paused tests, add new tests, or edit any existing tests in a way that increases credit consumption.
-To remove these limitations, click the submit a request link in the notification, which will open the Add Credits dialog, whose fields will be populated with the information that your Kentik Customer Support team will need to process your request.
+To remove these limitations, click the submit a request link in the notification, which will open the Add Credits dialog, whose fields will be populated with the information that Kentik will need to process your request (to contact us, see Customer Care).

 Test Credit Consumption